4norak/Bitburner-Scripts/coding-contracts/README.md

 ## setup.py

-Compile clib.c to a usable C-extension.
+Compiles clib.c to a usable C-extension.